Achievable logoAchievable logo

 For example: An investor places $40,000 into a deferred variable annuity with a 6-year surrender period.
 Surrender charges start at 6%, then decline by 1% every year the contract is held (similar to contingent deferred sales charges (CDSCs).
 The surrender period is over after 6 years, and the investor can take distributions without surrender charges (although taxes will still apply).

-To make a recommendation to purchase a deferred variable annuity, the representative must believe the following:
+To recommend the purchase of a deferred variable annuity, the representative must believe the following:

 • The customer has been informed of various features, including: